olympum/olympum-draft/_posts/wordpress/2005-11-01-first-entry.md

   last_name: Fernandez-Ruiz
 ---

-Not the first blog, and likely not the last one.
+Not my first blog, and likely not the last one.
+Sadly I lost my posts since 2000.
 Too many tasks, and short of time.
 Priorities change.
 And here I am on a new blog, tired of running my own.
 I don't like the chores blogging, and I hate the whole 'hoo, haa, I got trizillion hits'.

 <p>Anyway, to the point, the objective of this blog is to prepare short articles for my forthcoming book on performance analysis for web applications.</p>
 <p>And who am I you may wonder?
 I usually get referred as being a 'technical architect', some call me a 'performance architect'.
 On my title now it says 'enterprise architect - operational engineering'.
 Ney.
 Software and systems are nowhere close to been at the level of maturity of engineering, including the 'real' architecture, so I would hardly classify myself as an 'architect' anyway.
 I like drawing and painting though, and I am pretty decent, I think.</p>